 This risk of unsecured returns on the one hand and the risk of unspecified obligations on the other explain why important favor exchanges are usually conducted among people who can trust each other to be reasonable about the unspecified terms of favor exchanges.
-Although exclusive memberships are characteristics of all sustained favor exchanges, they are more important for favor exchanges within the organization.
-Because the property rights of the competitively capturable resources are not clearly defined, unspecified obligations are harder to enforce.
+Although exclusive memberships are characteristics of all sustained favor exchanges, they are more important for favor exchanges within the organization because the property rights of the competitively capturable resources are not clearly defined.
+This element of questionable legitimacy makes it more difficult to legally enforce unspecified obligations.
 Exclusive memberships, therefore, increase the chances of secured returns, or at least reduce the chances of threatened exposure by ungrateful favor recipients.

 This need for exclusive memberships means that the instrumental benefits of favor exchanges cannot usually be detached from the sources that supply them.
-For example, although the quality of advice determines its basic value regardless of who furnishes it, advice seekers usually prefer to consult a colleague whose friendly relations with them make it easy for them to do so than a more expert consult whom they hardly know (Blau, 1964:95).
-These social considerations may reduce instrumental benefits from existing favorexchange relations, but there is no built-in tendency to exchange favors with "strangers" to get better yield.
+For example, although the quality of advice determines its basic value regardless of who furnishes it, advice seekers usually prefer to consult a colleague whose friendly relations with them make it easy for them to do so rather than a more expert consultant whom they hardly know (Blau, 1964: p.
+95).
+These social considerations may reduce instrumental benefits from existing favor-exchange relations, but there is no built-in tendency to resort to alternative exchange relations with "strangers" to achieve better yield.

-However, if favors are only exchanged with people we know, there may be very few favors to exchange since barter requires double coincidence of wants.
-What expands the exchange of favors is the transferability of favor credits earned by A to a creditor of A; or a transfer of debts owed to B to a debtor of B. Such transferability, in effect, converts a favor credit into a commonly accepted medium of exchange.
+However, if favors are only exchanged with people we know, there may be very few favors to exchange since barter in general requires double coincidence of wants.
+What expands the exchange of favors is the transferability of favor credits earned by A to a creditor of A; or a transfer of debts owed by B to a debtor of B. Such transferability, in effect, converts a favor credit into a commonly accepted medium of exchange.
 The mechanism of transfer is referral.
 Referrals, however, generally lose their effectiveness when more than three parties (one-step referrals) are involved.
 With favorable reputation, more parties can be involved.

-Without favorable reputation, credit that is earned from more than one party is more transferrable than an equal amount of credit earned from only one party.
-Pivotal individuals in the exchange network are those who do favors for many different individuals at different levels of their and other departments.
+In the absence of reputation, credit that is earned from more than one party is more transferrable than an equal amount of credit earned from only one party.
+Pivotal individuals in the exchange network are those who do favors for many different individuals at different levels of their own and other departments.
 Any person who earns credit from these pivotal individuals thus has access to favors of many different kinds through one-step referrals.
-Pivotal individuals do not merely have more hard (transferrable) credit; they also know who have what favors to offer and the reliability of these favors (cf. coordinating employees in Hoenack [1983:194-97]).
+Pivotal individuals do not merely have more hard (transferrable) credit; they also know who have what favors to offer and the reliability of these favors (cf., coordinating employees in Hoenack, 1983: 194-197).
 Because they are a clearinghouse for the exchange of favors, people with insider information that have no ready direct buyers would find it easy to offer the information to pivotal individuals for credit.
 Pivotal individuals in turn find buyers for the information.
 Thus, pivotal individuals serve not only as credit brokers but also information brokers of the organizational grapevine.
 They are the people who build bridges between otherwise exclusive favor-exchange groups.
 Such bridges allow more resources to be exchanged for favors by enlarging both the supply of and demand for favor-exchangeable resources (Granovetter, 1973).